 Dr. Fred Sharpe has been a leading whale researcher in Southeast Alaska since the late 1980’s and founded the Alaska Whale Foundation (AWF) in 1996.
 His research has documented numerous individuals, seasonal movements, foraging ecology including team behaviors, and acoustic behavior.
 He has appeared in multiple documentaries.
 In recent years, Sharpe has focused on the study of aerial whale sounds, including low‑frequency thrums, trumpet‑like exhalations, wheezes, and other respiratory‑associated signals that propagate through both air and water and are often overlooked in traditional cetacean bioacoustics.
 As a SETI investigator, he explored how structured communication systems may exist beyond human perceptual biases, using humpback whales as an Earth‑based analogue for non‑human intelligence.
 His SETI work included the first documented “conversation” with a humpback whale which led to worldwide press in late 2023.

-Joe Olson is the current President of the Puget Sound Chapter of the American Cetacean Society (ACS).
-He was the Founder and CEO of Cetacean Research Technology, a company that pioneered underwater recording devices and arrays for Cetacean study including multiple fielded systems used by numerous scientific organizations and researchers
+Joe Olson is the Founder and current President of the Puget Sound Chapter of the American Cetacean Society.
+He was the Founder and President of Cetacean Research Technology, a company that he directed for 29 years that designs and manufactures hydrophones and underwater recording systems for cetacean, fish, and other subaquatic research.

 Copyright © 2026 Humpback Whale Missed Signals Project - All Rights Reserved.